telerik/reporting-docs/set-height-width-blazor-reportviewer.md

 ## Description
-How to set the height and width of the ReportViewer component?
+This article describes how to set the height and width of the ReportViewer component.

 ## Solution
 The Blazor Report Viewer is nested inside a `div` element and will resize itself based on the `div`'s width and height.